Head Up the Creek

 This year we ask that every competitor please donate to help Andrea Proske from our country's national rowing team get to Tokyo for the 2020 Olympics.
 She and her partner Gabrielle Smith are likely going to be rowing in the women's double!
 If everyone could please contribute $10, $20 or $50 towards Andrea and her teammates so they can buy groceries, gas and keep training as they row for us this summer that would be super!

 These payments are optional, and in addition to regatta fees or seat fees - the links take you to WaveApps, our payment processing agent.
-I can't add them through Regatta Central without incurring a second RCA/Rowing BC Seat Fee.
+Or you can add a little something when you register your entry.

 - 7:45 am Bow Person and Cox meeting at the top of the ramp by the map.